Commission Original Glass Work

 I create your glass in my studio in The Surrey Hills.
 You are welcome to visit to observe the process and are positively encouraged to do so.
 When your stained glass is finished I personally help and oversee all installations to ensure the highest standards of craftsmanship are met.

-Some projects are encapsulated into sealed units to comply with recent building regulations.
+Some projects are encapsulated into sealed units to comply with recent building regulations but an encapsulated stained glass cannot be guaranteed.

 Whatever your ideas for glass within your home or other setting, fused glass for windows, fused glass for walls, stained glass or leaded lights I would love to help.
 Please have a look at the images below, relating to a project to see how the design process evolves from your initial ideas to a finished piece of art glass.